WallaceRooger/Test-to-readme/README.md

 ## Blockquotes
 *PARA CITACOES DE BLOCO USE (>), PARA BLOCO COM RECUO USE (>>) QUANTO MAIS USAR O (>) MAIOR SERA O RECUO*

-> Markdown is a lightweight markup language with plain-text-formatting syntax, created in 2004 by John Gruber with Aaron Swartz.
+> Markdown is a lightweight markup language with plain-text-formatting syntax, created in 2004 by John Gruber with Aaron Swartz. (>)
 >
->> Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
+>> Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor. (>>)
->>> CERTO DIA ENTREI NA LIFERAY,
+>>> TEXTO CRIADO COM  UM NOVO RECUO, FOI UTILIZADO MAIS UM (>>>).

 ## Tables
 *TABELAS*